 Here you can find out about the geography of the Common, transport links, and its history.
 We also have a gallery of photos taken at various times throughout the years.

-One of our members, Roy Vickery, has kept a meticulous log of plants found on the Common:
+One of our members, Roy Vickery, a botanical expert, keeps a log of all plants found on the Common:

 List of environmental/ecological dates